hojasonn/RandomGroupGenerator/README.md

 groupSize = 6;
 className = "PHYS371";
 ```
   - Change "studentList.m" to whatever file contains a classlist of names.
+By default, the program looks in the same directory at the notebook file is stored.
 A sample file is provided.
   - **groupSize** will change depending on how big you want your groups.
   - **className** is a string that describes the context of the groups you're forming.